srid/purescript-book-sources/chapter10.md

 Here, I am assuming that the code was compiled with `pulp build`, which compiles PureScript modules to CommonJS modules.
 For that reason, I was able to reference the `gcd` function on the `Test` object, after importing the `Test` module using `require`.

-You might also like to bundle JavaScript code for the browser, using `pulp build --to file.js`.
+You might also like to bundle JavaScript code for the browser, using `pulp build -O --to file.js`.
 In that case, you would access the `Test` module from the global PureScript namespace, which defaults to `PS`:

 ```javascript
 var Test = PS.Test;